edgeworx/docs/content/en/docs/cloud/what-is-darcy-cloud.md

 weight: 10
 ---

-Darcy Cloud is a platform built on the principle of Infrastructure as Code (IaC) that allows you to manage edge infrastructure and applications.
+Darcy Cloud xxxis a platform built on the principle of Infrastructure as Code (IaC) that allows you to manage edge infrastructure and applications.
 Developers can deploy, orchestrate and operate containerized microservice applications from the cloud to remote heterogeneous on-premise servers and edge devices.